FantomeBeignet/ppu/README.md

   complete, c, comp

 Flags:
-  -h, --help   help for complete
+  -a, --accessible   use a more accessible rendering mode -c, --copy         copy passphrase to clipboard instead of printing to stdout -h, --help         help for complete
 ```

 `ppu complete` gives you a prompt to help type your passphrase in, providing